Jack Pickering: Life and career

 Pickering scored two goals in the FA Cup 5th round tie against Leeds United at Bramall Lane on 15 February 1936, in a match watched by a record crowd of 68,287.

-He possessed a strong shot and played in 39 matches in season 1935-36, scoring 17 goals as United reached the 1936 FA Cup Final.
+He possessed a strong shot and played in 39 matches in season 1935-36, scoring 17 goals as Sheffield United reached the 1936 FA Cup Final.
 Pickering partnered striker Bobby Barclay in the final against Arsenal at Wembley Stadium, and both impressed with their stylish distribution and approach play.
 But it was not to be United's day and they lost the match 1–0.

-In season 1938–39, Pickering was partnered with Jimmy Hagan in possibly one of the Blades' most exciting teams of the 1900s.
-When World War II broke out, United were standing at the top of the First Division - the season was canceled after just three matches.
+In season 1938–39, Pickering was partnered with Jimmy Hagan in possibly one of United's most exciting teams of the 1900s.
+When World War II broke out, United were standing at the top of the First Division – the season was canceled after just three matches.

-He played in Wartime matches for Sheffield United, and made eleven appearances in the team which won the League North title in season 1945-46.
+He played in wartime matches for Sheffield United, and made eleven appearances in the team which won the League North title in season 1945-46.
 The first post-war season saw him make just one appearance and that was in the Championship decider against Stoke City.
 Pickering scored United's second goal that was to take the title to Liverpool with United finishing sixth in Division One.

 In a career that spanned 22 seasons, he made his final appearance for Sheffield United against Portsmouth at Bramall Lane on 1 January 1948 when he was 39 years old.
 Overall, he made 344 league appearances and scored 102 league goals, in a career exclusively with United.

 Pickering had trained as an accountant, and he cut his formal links with the soccer world taking a hotel in Bournemouth.
 He died aged 68.